 Part D is your prescription drug coverage and is additional coverage that works with your Part A and Part B coverage.
 Medicare Part D plans cover most prescription drugs and many vaccinations, including the shingles vaccination (known as the Shingrix vaccine).

 Part D covers many prescription drugs, but not all.
-Fertility, cold, and erectile dysfunction medications are just a few examples of medications not covered under Part D.
+Fertility, cold, and erectile dysfunction medications are just some medications that Medicare Part D doesn’t cover.

 Many Medicare beneficiaries get their Flu shots during flu season.
 Typically a Medicare beneficiary will have no cost for a flu shot.

 With many health plans available, finding the best match for your needs can be overwhelming.
 But don’t fret; that’s what we’re here for!
 Call us today, or complete an online form to learn more about the best plans and carriers available.
 We have a team of Medicare agents who can assist you with every step!